SQL Management Studio: A Guide to Backup and Restore Operations

 Step 2: Select the Database

-Step 3: Initiate the Backup Process
+Step 3: Open the Backup Wizard

 - Right-click on the database name.